Unlawful Detainer/ Evictions

 - A: A stay may be requested electronically (online).
 A judge will review the request.

-- A stay request, completed on the proper Court forms, may also be submitted to the Drop Box located outside the Courthouse at 1200 Aguajito Rd., Monterey, CA 93940 or at any court location including Salinas and Marina.
+- A stay request, may also be submitted to the Courthouse at 1200 Aguajito Rd., Monterey, CA 93940 or the drop box at any location.
+You may request the forms in person if you are not able to access them online.
 Drop box and US Mail are currently being processed next day, not same day.
 (Note: use of the Drop Box locations at Salinas and Marina locations may add one additional day to court processing and review.)

 - A Request for Stay is an extraordinary remedy and must be submitted AS SOON AS POSSIBLE after a residence is posted by the Monterey County Sheriff’s Office.
 Please allow at least 48 hours for the processing of any request by the Court.